williamgilpin/howto/howto_pypi.md

 ## Setup project structure

 Follow the instructions [here](howto_python_project.md) for properly setting up a Python project.
-In the root directory, add a file `setup.cfg`
+In the root directory, add a file `setup.cfg` containing the following

 	[metadata]
 	description-file = README.md

-## Publish the project

-First, register and upload it on the test server

-	$ python setup.py register -r pypitest
-	$ python setup.py sdist upload -r pypitest

-If all goes okay, upload to the live server

-	$ python setup.py register -r pypi
-	$ python setup.py sdist upload -r pypi

-## Updating the package
+## Updating existing package

-This is really only necessary when the actual package changes, you can mess with the demos and README on GitHub all you want because that's not stored on PyPI

-+ Update the code
+Update `setup.py` to the latest version number.
+Pay attention to the number of digits after the decimal: 1.3 will be counted as a lower release number than 1.299

-+ Update setup.py and increment the version number
+Update and push the new version number to GitHub
-+ Push to Github
-+ Now update git tags:

     $ git tag 0.5 -m "latest version"
     $ git push --tags origin master

-+ Now update the PyPI listing with the newest version:
+Make a distribution

+	python setup.py sdist bdist_wheel

+Install twine using pip if needed.
+Now upload the new distribution via twine

-    $ python setup.py sdist upload -r pypi
+	python3 -m twine upload --skip-existing -r pypi dist/* --verbose

+Enter PyPI credentials when prompted to do so

 # Troubleshooting